alecramsay/pg/docs/_pages/example.markdown

 <h3>Districts vs. Baseline</h3>

-[At the bottom are a set of tabs, one for each of the six maps compared to the baseline map.
+[At the bottom are a set of tabs, one for each of the six maps compared to the Baseline map.
 For each map, there is:

 * an image of the selected comparison map,
-* an image of the regions formed by intersecting the district boundaries of the two maps, and
+* an image of the regions formed by intersecting the district boundaries of the two maps with the district "cores" highlighted, and
 * a table showing data for each intersecting region

-The intersecting regions are labeled "#/#" where the first # is the district in the baseline map, and the second # is the district in the comparison map.
+The intersecting regions are labeled "#/#" where the first # is the district in the Baseline map, and the second # is the district in the comparison map.
+The from/to labels for district cores are the same, the same district id in both maps.
 You can click on the images to see the maps in DRA.]

-<p>These tabs compare the district boundaries of official map and the five notable maps with the baseline map:</p>
+<p>These tabs compare the district boundaries of Official map and the five notable maps with the Baseline map:</p>

 <script src="{{ site.baseurl }}/assets/js/tabs.js"></script>